In the Weave of Creation

 Martin Bergström

-Martin Bergström is a multidisciplinary artist and designer working in a bold, abstract, and organic style.
-He fluidly navigates between fashion, design, and art, seeing them all as part of the same creative journey.
-An idea can appear just as easily on a dress as on a vase or in a painting.
-In Martin’s art, poetry and humor blend seamlessly with inspiration drawn from flowers, mushrooms, roots, and plants.
+Martin Bergström is a multidisciplinary artist and designer whose style is bold, abstract, and organic.
+He moves fluidly between fashion, design, and art, viewing them as expressions of the same creative pursuit.
+A single idea might emerge just as naturally on a dress as on a vase or canvas.
+In Martin’s work, poetry and humor intertwine seamlessly, inspired by flowers, fungi, roots, and plants.
 His creations have been exhibited in Madrid, Shanghai, Tokyo, Moscow, London, and Stockholm.